ReactiveX/rxjs/docs_app/content/deprecations/scheduler-argument.md

 # Scheduler Argument

 To limit the API surface of some operators, but also prepare for a [major refactoring in V8](https://github.com/ReactiveX/rxjs/pull/4583), we agreed on deprecating the `scheduler` argument from many operators.
-It solely deprecates those methods where this argument is barely used.
+It solely deprecates those methods where this argument is rarely used.
 So `time` related operators, like [`interval`](https://rxjs.dev/api/index/function/interval) are not affected by this deprecation.

 To support this transition the [scheduled creation function](/api/index/function/scheduled) was added.